rust-lang/rfcs/text/0000-target-tier-policy.md

 [future-possibilities]: #future-possibilities

-Eventually, as more targets seek tier 1 status, we may want to document more criteria used to evaluate requirements such as "long-term viability of the target".
+Eventually, as more targets seek tier 1 status, we may want to document more criteria used to evaluate subjective requirements such as "viability and value of supporting the target".
 We should also update these requirements whenever corner cases arise.
+However, the subjective requirements should remain, to provide ample room for human judgment.

 These requirements intentionally don't address the problem of scaling Rust to a huge volume of targets, where no one target causes a burden but all of them